Honeymooning on a Cruise? Why not have your Wedding Ceremony on board also!

 If a wedding rehearsal is requested (although not compulsory), this can be done right up until the day before the ceremony, so that everyone knows where to stand, what happens when, etc.

-Once the ceremony is over, I send all your legal documentation to the Department of Births, Deaths & Marriages (BDM) for registration.
+Once the ceremony is over, I submit all your legal documentation to the Department of Births, Deaths & Marriages (BDM) for registration.

 If you would like to make a booking with me or would just like to have an informal, 'get-to-know-me' chat first, please use the details at the top of this page or see my Contact Details page.